Flexible work arrangement

 A flexible work arrangement (FWA) empowers an employee to choose what time they begin to work, where to work, and when they will stop work.
 The idea is to help manage work-life balance and benefits of FWA can include reduced employee stress and increased overall job satisfaction.
 On the contrary, some refrain from using their FWA as they fear the lack of visibility can negatively affect their career.
 Overall, this type of arrangement has a positive effect on incompatible work/family responsibilities, which can be seen as work affecting family responsibilities or family affecting work responsibilities.
 FWA is also helpful to those who have a medical condition or an intensive care-giving responsibility, where without FWA, part-time work would be the only option.

 History

-The idea came from German management consultant, Christel Kammerer in West Germany (1960).
-It was first implemented by German Aerospace firm, Messarschmilt-Boklow-Blohm in 1967.
-It was not until the 1970's that FWA practices began in Canada, the United Kingdom, and the United States.
+The concept was first proposed in 1960 by Christel Kammerer, a German management consultant in West Germany.
+It was first implemented by the German aerospace firm Messarschmilt-Boklow-Blohm in 1967.
+It was not until the 1970s that FWA practices were first implemented in Canada, the United Kingdom, and the United States.